Ishan-Ravindu/Kasia/README.md

 4. **Install Kaspa WASM Files**

    - Download the [latest `kaspa-wasm32-sdk-v1.0.0.zip`](https://github.com/kaspanet/rusty-kaspa/releases) or build the WASM modules yourself.

+      :warning: Due to a **needed** feature that still isn't included within the official wasm package, you will need to use [this wasm package instead](https://github.com/IzioDev/rusty-kaspa/releases/tag/v1.0.1-beta1).

    - Extract the contents of `kaspa-wasm32-sdk/web/kaspa/*` into the `Kasia/wasm/` directory.

 5. **Install Node.js Dependencies**